 My boyfriend gifted me with a beautiful thick Cartier love ring a couple of years ago, but I had to return it and get a different size and potentially a different color.
 During this process, I was very torn between getting the thin version or staying with the thick love ring.

-I started out with the thick version, returning it for the thin version, and returning it once again for the thick version.
+I started out with the thick version, returned it for the thin version, and returned it once again for the thick version.

 Cartier Love Ring Thin vs. Thick (Overview)